Family and Relationships

 The breakdown of a marriage or other relationship is a difficult and traumatic process.
 This document outlines the various issues that may arise.

-This document describes how to get a birth, marriage or death certificate in Ireland.
+This document describes how to get a birth, adoption, marriage, civil partnership or death certificate in Ireland.

 Tusla - the Child and Family Agency - is the dedicated State agency responsible for improving wellbeing and outcomes for children.